Frequently Asked Questions

 21. What are mineral deposits?

-Mineral deposits are considered a normal characteristic of wood and form as the tree extracts nutrients from the soil.
+Mineral deposits will show as tiny white flecks and are considered a normal characteristic of wood.
+They form as the tree extracts nutrients from the soil.
 During the finishing process these deposits may appear lighter in appearance.
 Mineral deposits will not affect the tone or structural integrity of the wood.
-With our remaining inventory of Brazilian Rosewood diminishing and extremely rare, it is our commitment to utilize the material responsibly, as Martin Guitar presents this exceptional opportunity to our customers.

 Back to Top